gammapy/enrico/doc/source/developer.rst

 * Simultaneous Fermi - HESS spectral fit
 * Write documentation -> tutorial
 * Move repo to github and put sphinx docu there
+* Model the 12 ExtendedSources (extension 4 in the catalog) correctly.
+* Include methods to fit Gaussian sources (i.e. make and use FITS template)

 Open Issues
 -----------